 Damages for lost or reduced income will also usually apply to the past and future.
 Depending on their job and the extent of their injuries, some spinal cord injury victims will never be able to return to work at all or may need to switch jobs, while others will be able to return eventually in a limited capacity.

 People dealing with spinal cord injuries may need assistance at home with daily self-care tasks, such as bathing, cooking, and cleaning.
-Wide doorways, wheelchair ramps, and other renovations may be needed to make their home livable for them.
+Wide doorways, wheelchair ramps, and other renovations may be needed to make their home livable for them, and can be sought as damages.

 How a Glastonbury Spinal Cord Injury Attorney Could Help